NITDgpOS/advCalc/README.md

 ```
 $ make
 ```
-You can start the calculator using:
+Now, you can start the calculator using:
 ```
 $ ./calc
 ```
 provided you have compiled it successfully.
-For a systemwide installation do:
+For a system wide installation do:
 ```
 $ sudo make install
 ```